DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/screenshots-and-videos.md

     }
     ```

-You must provide the base path where TestCafe stores videos to this flag, method or property.
+You should provide the base path where TestCafe stores videos to this flag, method or property.
 See [Where Screenshots and Videos Are Saved](#where-screenshots-and-videos-are-saved) for more information.

 TestCafe records all the tests and saves the recording of each test in a separate file.
 To change this behavior, use the `failedOnly` and `singleFile` [video options](#basic-video-options).